MontgomeryLab/tinyRNA/README.md

 See the [conda user guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html#anaconda-or-miniconda) if you need additional help choosing.

 #### 2. Install R & DESeq2
 Rather than installing R via conda, we recommend you install it yourself first from [CRAN](https://www.r-project.org/), then install DESeq2 following [instructions](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) in Bioconductor.

+#### 3a.
+XQuartz (mac only)
+DESeq2 is quiet about it, but if you're on a mac you'll also need to download and install [XQuartz](https://www.xquartz.org/).

 #### 3. Install AQuATx